If the received content is smaller than the container, it can be aligned within the container using alignX and alignY.

 The stickiness can be disabled after a certain time using the option stickyDuration.
 This will cause a lingering behavior, where the container will first be sticky and then return to its position in the normal flow of the page.
 This is useful for increasing viewability of top placements.

-Teleportation is a viewability maximization method that uses the knowledge ADK has about which containers have received content and which have been viewable, in order to move content from one container to another.
-This can increase viewability, lower platform cost and enhance the end user experience by decreasing bandwidth usage.
+Portals are used for maximizing viewability.
+Portals use the knowledge ADK has about which containers have received content and which have been viewable, in order to move content from one container to another.
+In addition to increasing viewability, portals can lower platform cost and enhance the end user experience by decreasing bandwidth usage.

-Teleportation is enabled by setting the teleport option to a list of containers that it can load content from.
+Portals are enabled by setting the portal option to a list of containers that it can load content from.

 Unload and reload